hanzoai/painter/TESTING.md

-# Hanzo Painter Testing Guide
+# Hanzo Studio Testing Guide

-This document provides a comprehensive guide to the test suite for Hanzo Painter.
+This document provides a comprehensive guide to the test suite for Hanzo Studio.

 ## Quick Start